Redcliffe railway station

-Redcliffe railway station (officially Redcliffe Station) is a station for underground commuter rail services in Redcliffe, east of Perth, Western Australia.
+Redcliffe railway station is a station for underground commuter rail services in Redcliffe, east of Perth, Western Australia.
 The station is one of three stations that were built as part of the Forrestfield–Airport Link project and is served by Transperth's Airport line services.

 The contract for the Forrestfield–Airport Link, which consists of 8 km of twin bored tunnels and three new stations, was awarded to Salini Impregilo and NRW Pty Ltd in April 2016.
 Forward works, which included the permanent closure of Brearley Avenue between Great Eastern Highway and Dunreath Drive, began in 2016.
 Construction began in mid-2017, and by June 2018, excavation was complete.
 The two tunnel boring machines (TBMs) reached the station in mid-2019, having tunnelled from High Wycombe, and left tunnelling towards Bayswater after several weeks of maintenance.
 Construction of the station infrastructure followed.

 Originally planned to open in 2020, the line officially opened on 9 October 2022.
 It is served by trains every twelve minutes during peak hour and every fifteen minutes outside peak hour and on weekends and public holidays.
 At night, trains are half-hourly or hourly.
 The journey to Perth station takes fifteen minutes.

 Description

 The station is within the residential area of Redcliffe, about 1 km west of terminals three and four of Perth Airport.
 It is located just to the west of Dunreath Drive on the former Brearley Avenue right of way.
 It is owned by the Public Transport Authority (PTA), a state government agency, and is part of the Transperth system.
 The adjacent station to the north-west is Bayswater station, where the Airport line links with the Midland line.
 The adjacent station to the south-east is Airport Central station, which services terminals one and two of Perth Airport.
-The station's distance to terminals three and four has been criticised, with it being justified by there being plans for the closure of terminals three and four by 2025.
+The station's distance to terminals three and four has been criticised, with it being justified by there being plans for the relocation of Qantas to the Airport Central precinct from 2031.

 The station consists of a single underground island platform with two platform edges.
 The platform is 150 m long, or long enough for a Transperth six-car train, the longest trains used on the network.
 Access to the platform is provided by stairs, lifts, and escalators, making the station fully accessible.
 On the surface are toilets, a kiosk, a customer service office and staff facilities.
 Surrounding the station building is a bus interchange with six bus bays.
 There are also drop-off bays nearby and a 500-bay car park approximately 400 m south.
 The station design has been described as similar to Elizabeth Quay station.